SPC120/university/applied-developer-course/lab10-datascience/datascience.md

 -	Familiarity with OCI Object Storage is desirable, but not required

-## Task 1: Configure prerequisites for the service
+## Task 1: Configure prerequisites for the OCI Data Science service

 This guide shows how to use the Resource Manager to provision the prerequisites for the OCI Data Science service.
 This includes the configuration network (VCN) and security configuration (groups, dynamic groups and policies).